FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 });
 ```

 The `familyMembers` array is a filtered version of the entire family that only contains children, and the currently logged in adult.
-In other words, remove any other adults from the family, as you won't need to set consents for them, but do want to keep the family role information for the currently logged in adult.
+In other words, any other adults from the family are removed, as you won't need to set consents for them, but you do want to keep the family role information for the currently logged in adult.
 Note that, when building the `familyMembers` array, the filter criterion is `!== 'Adult'`, not `=== 'Child'` as you might expect.
-This is because FusionAuth also allows users to be designated as [`Teen`](https://fusionauth.io/docs/v1/tech/apis/families#add-a-user-to-a-family) to allow for further granularity when assiging roles in a family.
+This is because FusionAuth also allows users to be designated as [`Teen`](https://fusionauth.io/docs/v1/tech/apis/families#add-a-user-to-a-family) to allow for further granularity when assigning roles in a family.

 The above code makes use of several named functions, which you now have to implement.
 The first function to implement is `getUserProfiles()`, which gathers all user profiles in the family.
 This is needed because the [Family API call](https://fusionauth.io/docs/v1/tech/apis/families#retrieve-a-family) only returns a subset of each family member's information.
-We'd like to get the `usernames`/`emails` as well, which are available through the `client.retrieveUser` function.
+You'd need to get the `usernames`/`emails` as well, which are available through the `client.retrieveUser` function.

 ```js
 async function getUserProfiles(familyUsers) {